Gwen Crabb: International career

 Following a year out due to a knee injury, Crabb made her international debut against Hong Kong in the 2018 autumn series held at Cardiff Arm's Park.
 She has since represented the Wales women's squad at each subsequent Six Nations Championship, and has won 22 caps to date.
 She competed at the 2021 Six Nations Championship.

 Crabb is one of 31 Welsh players who have received full-time contracts as of January 2022.
 She was named in Wales 2022 Six Nations squad.
 She was in the starting line-up in every match of the Six Nations tournament.

 Crabb scored the only try in Wales warm-up match against England ahead of the World Cup.
 She was selected in Wales squad for the 2021 Rugby World Cup in New Zealand.

+She was named in the Welsh side for the 2025 Six Nations Championship in March.
+On 11 August 2025, she was named in the Welsh squad to the Women's Rugby World Cup in England.

 Personal life

 Born in Swansea, Crabb attended Ynystawe Primary School and Morriston Comprehensive before joining the Llandarcy Academy of Sport to develop her rugby skills.
 She then moved to Cardiff Metropolitan University in 2018 to study strength conditioning, rehabilitation and massage.
 She balances her role as personal trainer and online coach alongside her rugby career.